-Understanding Voltage Rating and Why It’s Important
+Understanding Why Voltage Rating Is Important

 Understanding voltage rating and how it affects electronic devices can be a matter of life and death; for your cell phone that is!
 With no worldwide standardized voltage, the risk of frying your smart phone or lighting is not out of the question.